 The BPN blog shares personal thoughts and insights into current trends within the broad field of body psychotherapy.
 We hope you will find something you enjoy and, as part of our mission to “discuss, explore and expand upon themes and issues pertinent to body psychotherapy,” would encourage you to join the debate by leaving comments on posts you read.

 We are always open to posts from BPN members which our readers will appreciate and which reflect the purpose of the blog.
-If you would like to write a blog, please contact the editor at email@example.com (ref.
+If you would like to write a blog, please contact the editor at firstname.lastname@example.org (ref.
 BPN Blog) with your idea, and please read our policy and guidelines for writers, below.
 You will be set up with a login so you can post your blog.
-Once you have written for us once you will be able to post on the blog as you wish - but please let Anna know first so we can coordinate posts.
+Once you have written for us once you will be able to post on the blog as you wish - but please let Claire know first so we can coordinate posts.